A Call to Pray: for Mothers of Daughters

 How it Works:

 We make it easy to participate by providing you with daily, guided prayers for the duration of the prayer challenge.
-You can sign up to receive the daily prayer challenges emailed to you, by clicking “HERE”, follow us on Facebook, Twitter, Instagram and Pinterest to view these prayers daily.
+You can sign up to receive the prayer challenges calendar emailed to you, by clicking “HERE”, follow us on Facebook, Twitter, Instagram and Pinterest to follow the challenge online.
 You can also join our private prayer group community where you will receive encouragement and prayer.

 Will You Share and Invite?